ibm-cloud-docs/vsrx/vsrx-import-and-export-config.md

 # Importing and and exporting a vSRX Configuration
 {: #importing-exporting-vsrx-configuration}

-The vSRX upgrade process preserves the original configuration of the vSRX throughout the entire process, as long as the required reloads are done one at a time.
+The {{site.data.keyword.vsrx_full}} upgrade process preserves the original configuration of the vSRX throughout the entire process, as long as the required reloads are done one at a time.
 However, it is still strongly recommended to export and backup your vSRX configuration settings before starting the upgrade.
+{: shortdesc}

 After the upgrade process completes for Stand Alone servers, you should import the original configuration you have saved if you want to restore it.
 For High Availability configurations, you should restore the configuration manually from your exported file only if the upgrade fails.